Implementing High Volume Email with Exchange Online

 If you have Conditional Access rules that block Legacy Authentication and you are using basic SMTP auth then you need to exempt this account from those rules.
 So either add the new user account to a group that exempts these rules via Entra ID > Groups or exempt the account directly in the Conditional Access rule.

-If you have a custom Authentication Policy in Exchange Online that blocks legacy auth you need to create a new policy that has AllowBasicAuthSmtp enabled and then apply that policy to the HVE account using PowerShell – for example below we create a policy called “Block Legacy Authentication For All Except AuthSMTP” and assign it to the HVE user account.
-The last cmdlet sets the users sign in token expiry time to one day ago and updates the Authentication Policy.
-This means the policy takes effect immediately:
+If you have a custom Authentication Policy in Exchange Online that blocks legacy auth you need to create a new Authentication policy that has AllowBasicAuthSmtp enabled and then apply that policy to the HVE account using PowerShell – in the example below we list your current authentication policies and create a policy called “Block Legacy Authentication For All Except AuthSMTP”:

-Get-AuthenticationPolicy | fl Name
+Get-AuthenticationPolicy | FL Name

 New-AuthenticationPolicy "Block Legacy Authentication For All Except AuthSMTP" -AllowBasicAuthSmtp